MimoMash/GameRecord/readme.md

 # Step 5
 I made a function renderGames in app.mjs so I could visualize the games.
 When testing if the website rendered properly, it did but for some reason it duplicated Ticket To Ride.
 So I added a conditional to avoid duplicates inside the retrieveAllGames function.
 After implementing the change, the website correctly displayed the six games inside example.json.

+# Step 6
+I added code inside the renderGames function to be able to interact with the button and rating slider.
+I had a problem with Ticket To Ride again, so I added another conditional inside the importGamesFromJSON function and also cleared my localStorage since it hadn't been updated since the beginning.